Skip to main content

 Cost and Requirements

-• There is no tuition.
-All costs for travel, per diem, salary, and overtime will be the responsibility of the sending unit.
+• All costs for travel, per diem, salary, and overtime will be the responsibility of your home unit.
 NIPFTC will provide transportation during the session.

 • The Field Coordinator works closely with the students to ensure teachable moments that occur before, during, and after prescribed fire implementation are identified and discussed.
 This requires the Field Coordinators to have a breadth of experience and qualifications.
 On non-burn days, the Field Coordinator should be prepared to lead discussions and instruct on relevant, related, and meaningful topics with the module.
 Field Coordinators must have strong leadership skills, enthusiasm for teaching, and be able to answer questions on technical aspects of prescribed burning.